muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Without skipping a beat, Phanna started refuting each of my points.

 "If you're worried about time, then don't.
-I have an unlimited lifespan so I could hardly care how long it takes to learn these skills even if I have to learn it manually.
+I have an unlimited lifespan so I could hardly care how long it takes to learn these skills even if I have to learn them manually.
 And if you're worried that you might wither away then I can grant you an unlimited lifespan too.
 If this 'influence' thing you speak of is of concern then again don't.
 I'm sure what you call influence and what I think of as influence are completely different things but even if no one knows what it is.
 I'm confident that I'll be able to figure out what it is using the scientific method ."

 That's right...
 Phanna did say they had an infinite lifespan or something like that before.

 But even then...

-"W...Why are you asking me for this?
+"W...Why are you asking me this?
 I thought you hated me."
 I questioned.

-"Hate is a strong word."
-Phanna replied before leaning back into the bed a bit and continuing.
+"Hate is a strong word," Phanna replied before leaning back into the bed a bit and continuing.

 "I don't really hate you.
 I was very angry.
 To be honest, I'm still suspicious of you.
 But that doesn't change the fact that you might have done something that goes even beyond my understanding of the universe..."